How to get better at reading aloud to kids and why you should be doing it.

 All the time you spend reading with your children is important, however, not all reading methods were created equally!

-In this post I’ll be looking at some of the scientifically proven best ways you should read aloud to your child to ensure that they develop into the greatest, most confident, and competent readers they possibly can be.
+In this post I’ll be looking at some of scientifically proven strategies which will improve how you read aloud to kids to help ensure that they develop into the greatest, most confident, and competent readers they possibly can be.

 Listening to a Story Isn’t as Passive as You May Think